A Categorical Perspective on Braid Representations: Introduction

-The category $\MonFun(\Bcat,\Mat)$ has additional categorical structure that facilitates a more general perspective of the problem above.
+The category $\MonFun(\Bcat,\Mat)$ can be endowed with additional categorical structure that facilitates a more general perspective of the \sproblem~\ref{prob:1}.
 Firstly, we will see that there is a natural monoidal structure on $\MonFun(\Bcat,\Mat)$ itself.
 There is also a natural notion of subobjects and quotient objects in $\MonFun(\Bcat,\Mat)$.
-Thus, one could start with any {object, i.e. any} monoidal functor, $F\in\MonFun(\Bcat,\Mat)$ and consider the monoidal subcategory generated by $F$ and its subobjects.
-This example, and other categories of functors with non-categorical targets motivates the broader: \begin{problem} Find subcategories of $\MonFun(\Bcat,\Mat)$ amenable to classification. \end{problem} For example, functors associated with \emph{group-type} solutions \cite{AS} to the Yang-Baxter equation provide such a subcategory, although they are not closed under composition.
-Similarly involutive (i.e., $R^2=\Id$) solutions do not form a subcategory of $\Mat$, but the associated monoidal functors form a tensor subcategory of $\MonFun(\Bcat,\Mat)$ and they have been classified \cite{LechnerPennigWood}.
+Thus, one could start with any {object, i.e. any} monoidal functor, $F\in\MonFun(\Bcat,\Mat)$ and consider the monoidal subcategory generated by $F$ and its subobjects. {This motivates generalising the method to consider: \begin{problems} Find subcategories of $\MonFun(\Bcat,\Mat)$ amenable to classification; \ppmm{classify them and determine their transversality in $\ob(\MonFun(\Bcat,\Mat) )$}. \end{problems} In particular, we can study subcategories associated with restricting the `target' to a subset, rather than a subcategory of $\Mat$. \ppmm{Here we {usually} understand the target to mean a possible matrix type specifically for $R =F(\sigma)$.} For example, functors associated with \emph{group-type} solutions \cite{AS} to the Yang-Baxter equation provide such a subcategory: group-type matrices \ref{def:group-type} are not closed under composition and hence do not {themselves} form a subcategory of $\Mat$, yet functors with group-type targets do form a {monoidal subcategory} {of $\MonFun(\Bcat,\Mat)$}.
+Similarly involutive (i.e., $R^2=\Id$) matrices do not form a subcategory of $\Mat$, but monoidal functors with involutive targets form a (monoidal) subcategory of $\MonFun(\Bcat,\Mat)$ and have been classified up to (non-monoidal) natural isomorphism \cite{LechnerPennigWood}.